Randhum/MusicPlayer/README.md

 # Bluetooth support
 emerge -av net-wireless/bluez

+# GStreamer BlueZ plugin (recommended for Bluetooth audio)
+# This provides native GStreamer integration with BlueZ for A2DP audio streaming
+# The application will automatically use this plugin if available
+emerge -av media-plugins/gst-plugins-bluez

 # Audio system (choose one or both)
+# Note: GStreamer BlueZ plugin works independently, but these provide additional routing options
 emerge -av media-video/pipewire     # recommended
 # or
 emerge -av media-sound/pulseaudio